 Security

-Security is one of the first concerns of people deploying a Wireless LAN, the 802.11 committee has addressed the issue by providing what is called WEP (Wired Equivalent Privacy) [ A Technical Tutorial on the IEEE 802.11 Protocol, by Pablo Brenner].
+Security is one of the first concerns of people deploying a Wireless LAN, the 802.11 committee has addressed the issue by providing what is called WEP (Wired Equivalent Privacy)

 The main concerns of users are that an intruder would not be able to: